etclabscore/json-template-language/spec/SPEC.md

 ~~~

 ## Tail
-Head represents the characters after the template-tail until the end of the template or the next instance of a template literal.
+Tail represents the characters after the template-tail until the end of the template or the next instance of a template literal.

 ~~~abnf
 tail = *( ALPHA / DIGIT / special-characters )